Blood Bowl 3: Release

 Administrators of numerous private multiplayer leagues on Blood Bowl 2, including the Reddit run REBBL, signed an open letter to Cyanide and to Nacon, highlighting that many features used to create and run private leagues present in Blood Bowl 2 were not present in Blood Bowl 3 and were not in the roadmap of post launch development.
 The letter stated that without these tools it would “severely hamper the potential we all see in BB3” and diminish the player base and that these player run leagues would not move on to the new game until the issues were addressed.
 Cyanide responded to the letter saying that the tools would be available in a couple of weeks.
 Admin tools in beta were released to the public 48 weeks later.

 In mid-March a patch was released for the game to address the criticism around monetisation and customisation.
 Previously, cosmetics were single use but this was changed to allow all items that aren't Legendary to be used multiple times.

 The first season and Blood Pass were released on 22 June alongside a new faction, Lizardmen, which was released for free.
 This provided for online competitive play and also added new tools for admins of private leagues.
 The second season, alongside the Underworld faction, was released in September 2023.
 Third season came with the Shambling Undead team in December 2023.
 The fourth season and the Wood Elves team were released in March 2024.
 Fifth season and the Necromantic Horrors team were released in June 2024.
 The fifth season release also saw the addition of the much wanted cross-platform play.
 The Halfling team and the Goblin team came with the sixth season in September 2024.
 The Norse team were added in December followed by the Amazon team in March 2025.
 The Khorne team was released in June with Vampires following next for Season 10 in September.
+Season 11 was released in December alongside the Chaos Dwarf faction.